s183558/MLOps6_Project/reports/README.md

 > Answer:

 We sadly did not manage to implement monitoring.
-First and foremost it would be nice to see how many people are actually using our application, to figure out the demand of the model, coming from a business point of view.
-But from a technical point of view, it would be nice to see if the hardware, which the application runs on, is actually holding up to the demand/traffic it recieves.
-It would also be nice to see how fast the application actually serves the user, as we all nowadays have a short attention span, which means we don't wan't to wait long for the answer provided by our application.
+First and foremost, it would be nice to see how many people are actually using our application, to figure out the demand of the model, coming from a business point of view.
+But from a technical point of view, it would be nice to see if the hardware, which the application runs on, is actually holding up to the demand/traffic it receives.
+It would also be nice to see how fast the application actually serves the user, as we all nowadays have a short attention span, which means we don't wasn't to wait long for the answer provided by our application.

 ### Question 24